RIKEN-RCCS/lens3/v1/doc/design.md

 ```

 Accesses to deleted buckets in Lens3 are refused at Lens3-Mux, but
-they remain accessbile in MinIO, which have access policy "none" and
+they remain potentially accessible in MinIO, which have access policy
-are accessible using access-keys.
+"none" and are accessible using access-keys.

 ## Redis Database Operations

-A single Redis instance is used, and not distributed.
+A single Redis instance is used, and is not distributed.

-Usually, it is required an uniqueness guarantee, such as for an
+It is usually required an uniqueness guarantee, such as for an
 access-keys and ID's for pools, and atomic set is suffice.
 A failure
-is concidered only for MinIO endpoints, and timeouts are set for
+condition is only considered for MinIO endpoints, and timeouts are set
-"ma:pool-id" entries.
+to "ma:pool-id" entries.
 See the section Redis Database Keys.

-Redis client routines catches socket related exceptions (including
+Redis client routines catches exceptions related to sockets (including
 ConnectionError and TimeoutError).
 Others are not checked at all by
 Lens3.

 Operations by an administrator is NOT mutexed.
-They include
+Some operations should
-modifications on the user-list.
+be performed carefully.
+They include modifications on the user-list.

 ## Pool State Transition